RAW

 being available from the shop; RAW-1 was to be reissued as a 12" single.

-This arrangement, too, failed to last, and the spring of 1979 found Raw joining the Plastic
+all, and the spring of 1979 found Raw joining the Plastic

 Fantastic family of labels for marketing, at which point Pye took